nyifvi1/FPGA-based-Digital-Design/README.md

 ![DE2-115 Board](Altera-DE2-115-FPGA-board.png)

-*Figure: Terasic DE2-115 FPGA development board used in this project.*
+*Figure: DE2-115 FPGA development board used in this project.*